jdelkins/pia-tools/systemd/README.md

 4. If you wish, adjust the `.timer` files to change the timing of when the scripts are run.

-5. If you don't wish to use the rtorrent notification feature, edit the `.service` files and remove the `-rtorrent $RTORRENT_URL` parts.
+5. If you don't wish to use the rtorrent or transmission notification feature, comment out the `RTORRENT=` or `TRANSMISSION=` lines in `/etc/pia.conf`

 6. Enable the timers.
 Use whatever interface name you want in place of `wgpia0`.